BDiogo/BDiogo.github.io/pilot/README.md

 Planned
 =======
-* Adapt to long strings, and break line.
+- [ ] Adapt to long strings, and break line.
+- [ ] Extend variation small caps of font Reglo
-* Extend variation to height
+- [ ] Extend variation to height